watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

   * [Hybrid search with combined keyword search and dense vector search](#hybrid-search-with-combined-keyword-search-and-dense-vector-search)

 ## How to configure the custom filters
 You can configure custom filters for your Elasticsearch knowledge source under `Advanced Elasticsearch settings`.
-These custom filters will be used as global filters and apply to all user queries.
+These custom filters will be used as global filters and apply to all user queries that trigger Knowledge.
 If a custom query body is provided, the `$FILTER` variable needs to be included in the query body to use the custom filters.
 For example,

 <img src="assets/query_body_with_custom_filters.png" width="547" height="638" />

 ### Filter object examples
-Using the custom filters, you can achieve advanced filtering use cases for search and conversational search.
+Using the custom filters, you can achieve advanced filtering use cases.
 Here are some examples:

 **Note: The below examples assume `title`, `text`, and `id` fields are available in your Elasticsearch index.
 Among them, `title` and `text` are text type fields, while `id` is a keyword type field.**